Digital currency: Sweden

-Sweden is in the process of replacing all of its physical banknotes, and most of its coins by mid-2017.
+Sweden completed the replacement of all physical banknotes and most coins by mid-2017.
 However, the new banknotes and coins of the Swedish krona will probably be circulating at about half the 2007 peak of 12,494 kronor per capita.
 The Riksbank is planning to begin discussions of an electronic currency issued by the central bank to which "is not to replace cash, but to act as complement to it".
 Deputy Governor Cecilia Skingsley states that cash will continue to spiral out of use in Sweden, and while it is currently fairly easy to get cash in Sweden, it is often very difficult to deposit it into bank accounts, especially in rural areas.
 No decision has been currently made about the decision to create "e-krona".

 In her speech, Skingsley states: "The first question is whether e-krona should be booked in accounts or whether the ekrona should be some form of a digitally transferable unit that does not need an underlying account structure, roughly like cash."
 Skingsley also states: "Another important question is whether the Riksbank should issue e-krona directly to the general public or go via the banks, as we do now with banknotes and coins."
 Other questions will be addressed like interest rates, should they be positive, negative, or zero?